sonic-net/SONiC/doc/static-route/SONiC_static_route_bfd_hld.md

 ### Add static route for prefix1 with 3 nexthop (nh_a, nh_b and nh_c)

 1. when static route prefix1  ("bfd"="true") is added to config_db STATIC_ROUTE_TABLE, StaticRouteBfd creates an entry in TABLE_CONFIG, include all the information for this static route
-2. StaticRouteBfd also creates an entry in TABLE_SR, includes all the information in this static route but nexthop list is empty.
+2. StaticRouteBfd also creates an entry in TABLE_SRT, includes all the information in this static route but nexthop list is empty.
 3. For each nexthop in the nexthop list, nh_a, nh_b and nh_c, StaticRouteBfd creates an entry in TABLE_NEXTHOP, prefix1 is added to their prefix list.
 4. for each nexthop, a BFD entry is added to TABLE_BFD
 5. for each BFD entry, BFD session will be created by writing to appl_db BFD_SESSION_TABLE